 - The intent of this rule is to avoid cheap, unsportsmanlike behavior from players, and to encourage respect for the best traditions of the game.
 Coaches have the responsibility for ensuring this rule is followed and we have full confidence that the athletic directors will educate and correct any such behavior from players.

-- The Visiting Team is responsible for providing a scorekeeper.
+- The Visiting Team is responsible for providing a scorekeeper to assist the timekeeper.

 - The Official Game Schedule can be found on our Schedule Page.
 If there is any inadvertent conflict with the rink calendar, the Schedule Page takes precedence and is the controlling schedule.

-- For standings purposes, the tie-breaker is in the following order: 1) lowest goals against; 2) best goal differential; 3) highest goals for; and, 4) league’s discretion as to which team played most competitively against the strongest opponents.
+- league’s discretion as to which team played most competitively against the strongest opponents.

-- To be eligible for the Championship Round, a player (other than a goaltender or Freshman player) must have played in at least 5 games during the Parity or Middle Rounds unless the player was injured and unable to play.
+- To be eligible for the Playoffs, a player (other than a goaltender or Freshman player) must have played in 50% or more of the games during the season unless the player was injured and unable to play.
 Freshmen and goaltenders are eligible to play in the Championship Round regardless of the number of league games they have played.
-This rule shall be enforced by each team in the spirit of good sportsmanship.
+This rule shall be enforced by each team’s Athletic Director in the spirit of good sportsmanship.

-- In the Championship Round only, if the game is tied after regulation time has expired, there will be an eight-minute, sudden-death period of 3 v 3 hockey (3 skaters and a goalie) with teams defending the far net for the overtime period (ie teams will have a “long change.”).
+- In Playoff games, if the game is tied after regulation time has expired, there will be an eight-minute, sudden-death period of 3 v 3 hockey (3 skaters and a goalie) with teams defending their home net (same net they defended in first and third periods) for the overtime period.
 There will not be an ice cleaning between regulation time and the overtime period.

 - Similar to National Hockey League rules, if a team incurs a penalty, the format will change to 4 v 3 hockey until a stop in play following expiration of the penalty.
 A team will never play with less than 3 skaters and a goalie.